nuclia/nucliadb/docs/getting-started/quickstart.md

 #### Semantic search

-Text search it's fine, but nothing so special.
-He are a semantic search engine on unstructured data, so let's demonstrate it.
+Text search is fine, but not rocket science anymore.
+We are a semantic search engine on unstructured data, so let's demonstrate it.

 To perform a semantic search, we need two things: to extract and save